Michael Winner: Personal life

 Winner became engaged to Geraldine Lynton-Edwards in 2007.
 They had met in 1957, when he was a 21-year-old filmmaker and she was a 16-year-old actress and ballet dancer.
 They married on 19 September 2011 at Chelsea Town Hall, London.
 Michael and Shakira Caine were witnesses to the ceremony.

 Winner lived in the former home of painter Luke Fildes in Holland Park, Woodland House, designed for Fildes by Richard Norman Shaw.
 It was announced in 2008 that Winner intended to leave his house as a museum, but discussions with Kensington and Chelsea council apparently stalled after they were unable to meet the £15 million cost of purchasing the freehold of the property, the lease of which expires in 2046.

 On 1 January 2007, Winner acquired the bacterial infection Vibrio vulnificus from eating an oyster in Barbados.
 He almost had a leg amputated and was on the brink of death several times.
 Before recovering, Winner was infected with the 'hospital superbug' MRSA.
 In September 2011, he was admitted to hospital with food poisoning after eating steak tartare, a raw meat dish, four days in a row.
 The dish is not recommended for those with a weak immune system, and in retrospect Winner regarded his decision to eat it as "stupid".

+After his death, Alex Winter, whom Winner directed in Death Wish 3, described him as "the most erudite sociopath I’ve ever met."